TolikPylypchuk/Cineaste/docs/02-list-files.md

 ![Screen with new file](/assets/images/screen-new-file.png)

-The files are contain three main sections: the list itself, stats, and settings.
+The file tabs are composed of three main sections: the list itself, stats, and settings.
 You can switch between them using the left-side bar.

 When you open a file, you can close it via the 'close' button in the tab's header, through the File > Close menu item, or by pressing Ctrl+W.